Surgery means removing tissue from the body. It is one of the main treatments for many types of cancer.

 Your doctor gives you advice to help you make the decision to have surgery or not.

-People might have surgery to relieve symptoms if their cancers can't be completely removed, or cured with other treatments.
 For example, cancers in the tummy (abdomen) can sometimes block the bowel and cause sickness and pain.
 An operation to remove or bypass the blockage can relieve these symptoms.

 Occasionally it is possible to remove cancer that has spread into nearby organs or to another part of the body.
 For example, people who have kidney cancer that has spread to the lung might be able to have surgery to remove the lung tumours.
 The surgery is unlikely to cure the cancer but might reduce symptoms and help some people to live longer.